100 Notable alumni of

 -

-Jack French Kemp was an American politician and professional football player.
-A member of the Republican Party from New York, he served as Housing Secretary in the administration of President George H. W. Bush from 1989 to 1993, having previously served nine terms in the United States House of Representatives from 1971 to 1989.
-He was the Republican Party's vice presidential nominee in the 1996 election, as the running mate of Bob Dole; they lost to incumbent president Bill Clinton and vice president Al Gore.
+Jack French Kemp was an American politician, professional football player, and U.S. Army veteran who served as the ninth U.S. secretary of housing and urban development in the administration of President George H. W. Bush from 1989 to 1993.
+A member of the Republican Party from New York, he previously served nine terms in the U.S. House of Representatives from 1971 to 1989.
+He was the Republican Party's vice presidential nominee in the 1996 election, as the running mate of Bob Dole; they lost to incumbent president Bill Clinton and Vice President Al Gore.
 Kemp had previously contended for the presidential nomination in the 1988 Republican primaries.

 -